-I am so proud of him, my grandpa Ira, because he gone from nothing – a life of struggle, poverty, hardship – and created a legacy of freedom, self-respect, creativity and success.
+I am so proud of him, my grandpa Ira, because he went from nothing – a life of struggle, poverty, hardship – and created a legacy of freedom, self-respect, creativity and success.
 He has lived selflessly, diligently and intelligently.
 I look up to him in so many ways, and I want to emulate his life.
 His children never embraced writing and storytelling like he did, and says I have his penchant for doing it.
-He often says: “Talent sometimes skips a generation.”
+He often says: ‘Talent sometimes skips a generation’.
 Grandpa Ira is my hero – and he has earned that title.
-His life has been anything but ordinary, and he’s left an impression with me that I will be holding onto for the rest of my life.
+His life has been anything but ordinary, and he’s left an impression on me that I will be holding onto for the rest of my life.

 If you were searching for narrative topics and found this essay to be a good example, then you are in the right place to order a plagiarism free and well-written narrative essay on your hero.
 Our writers will define the qualities of a hero, will speak on the most important traits of a hero and will help you define whom you consider the hero in your life.